Make a strong, positive impression on hiring managers and recruiters with the best headshot you can muster.

 Either way, you'll likely have a few different photos that you and your photographer like.
 Show them to a few friends, and pick the one with the most votes!
 Assuming, of course, that it makes you feel good too.

 Almost everyone will need to crop the photo and Zoom in.
 It should feel like your photo is a little more zoomed in than is comfortable.
 At that level of zoom, you'll be zoomed in just enough!

 Think about it this way: across Linkedin, Gmail, Twitter, and any other sites, you have the opportunity for an interviewer to see your face a few times before they meet you.
 This makes them more likely to feel comfortable with you, thus more likely to pass you on to the next round.
 The more zoomed in your photo is, the greater the effect here!

 Of course, do leave a tiny bit of whitespace.
 Still, you'll want your head to be taking up the majority of the frame in your picture.

 Once you have your final picture, you'll want to upload it all over the Internet.
-Consistency is a key driver of your personal brand.
+Consistency is a crucial driver of your brand.

 Here's a long list of places to add it to, including some you might not think of right away: